kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

 Teleport should support modern key types and signature algorithms, currently only RSA2048 keys are supported with the PKCS#1 v1.5 signature scheme.
-This applies to CA keys and client (user/host) keys, but each can/will be addressed individually.
+This applies to CA keys and subject (user/host/db) keys, but each can/will be addressed individually.

 ## Why